-He also addresses topics of concern for parents such as homework, recent brain research, and standardized testing.
+Math Works: Montessori math and the developing brain #ad - He also addresses topics of concern for parents such as homework, recent brain research, and standardized testing.
 Updated in 2014, this book and offers new material including a discussion of Montessori math and how it relates to the Common Core standards.
 Photos of children working with the materials, charts, and diagrams help make this a very readable guide for families, administrators, and assistants.

 Earthquakes Smithsonian-scienceCollins #ad - He also gives real-life examples of earthquakes that have occurred all over the world.
 Check out these other seymour Simon books about natural disasters and weather:Global WarmingHurricanesLightningStormsTornadoesWeatherWildfires.
 Join award-winning science writer seymour Simon in this picture book introduction to earthquakes!In Earthquakes, Simon introduces elementary-school readers to earthquakes through engaging descriptions and stunning full-color photographs.

-Earthquakes Smithsonian-science #ad - He teaches readers why and how earthquakes happen and the damage they can cause through pictures, diagrams, and maps.
+He teaches readers why and how earthquakes happen and the damage they can cause through pictures, diagrams, and maps.
 With clear, simple text and stunning full-color photographs, readers will learn all about the fascinating phenomenon that is an earthquake in this informative picture book.
 Perfect for young scientists’ school reports, this book supports the Common Core State Standards and includes a glossary and index.

 Grandmother Fish: A Child's First Book of EvolutionFeiwel & Friends #ad - Where did we come from? it's a simple question, but not so simple an answer to explain—especially to young children.
 Meet Grandmother Fish.
 Told in an engaging call and response text where a child can wiggle like a fish or hoot like an ape and brought to life by vibrant artwork, Grandmother Fish takes children and adults through the history of life on our planet and explains how we are all connected.

-Grandmother Fish: A Child's First Book of Evolution #ad - The book also includes comprehensive backmatter, including:- An elaborate illustration of the evolutionary tree of life- Helpful science notes for parents- How to explain natural selection to a child.
+The book also includes comprehensive backmatter, including:- An elaborate illustration of the evolutionary tree of life- Helpful science notes for parents- How to explain natural selection to a child.
 Charles darwin's theory of common descent no longer needs to be a scientific mystery to inquisitive young readers.